dcjud/f2c/README.md

 # f2c Netlib mirror

-This is a mirror of the [Netlib repository](https://netlib.org/f2c).
+This is a mirror of the *official* [Netlib repository](https://netlib.org/f2c).
 No files are added (except this README.md) or modified.

 The purpose is to provide a version-stable repository of f2c.
 Currently, when the netlib repository is updated, the URL and all file names remain